 Due to homeostasis, our bodies will seek to maintain sodium blood concentration within its normal range, which now will only happen if blood volume shrinks.
 This shrinkage is what causes all the ugly symptoms: dizziness, brain fog, headaches, bad moods, breaking up with your bf/gf, etc. Other side effects include water retention and constipation (The following video jumps directly to the 7:20 mark for reference https://www.youtube.com/watch?v=5AGiUFzldwk but the whole thing is worth watching).

-In response to the lower sodium level, your kidneys will also start dumping potassium in order to maintain an adequate sodium-potassium equilibrium.
+In response to the lower sodium level, your kidneys will also start dumping potassium to maintain an adequate sodium-potassium equilibrium.
 Shitstorm ahead!
-Well… not quite as you’ll probably be super backed up unless you get your sodium on point lol.
+Well… not entirely as you’ll probably be super backed up unless you get your sodium on point lol.

 - Sodium – MOST IMPORTANT – 5000-7000mg daily